 But deciding whether to join more than one organisation is a difficult question to answer.
 No one answer is right for everyone.
 You can join memberships for different reasons at different times, for different types of support.
 With a little clarity on why you are joining you will find it much easier to make a decision that is right for you.

-If someone was to ask me what membership organisation they should join, just make sure you’re joining one that is focused on business growth.
-For example, your local business chamber of commerce is not focused on that, they aren’t going to give you trainings and teachings on how to grow your business, it’s just a networking organisation.
+For example, your local business chamber of commerce is not focused on business growth, they aren’t going to give you trainings and teachings on how to grow your business, it’s just a networking organisation.

 I’d love to hear your thoughts on this topic too.